frankframework/frank-manual/docs/source/gettingStarted/webcontent.rst

 Building and packaging with Angular involved
 --------------------------------------------

 When your configuration has frontend code that is built with Angular, it is wise to have a subfolder for the Angular project, say ``frontend``.
 The Angular build then typically produces ``frontend/dist/browser``.
-The contents of that folder should appear in the ``webcontent`` folder of the configuration's .jar file, see :ref:`advancedDevelopmentCustomCodeBackendPackaging`.
+The contents of that folder should appear in the ``webcontent`` folder of the configuration's .jar file, see :ref:`advancedDevelopmentDockerDevelSingleConfig`.

 A configuration's .jar file is typically produced with Maven, while Angular builds are done using ``npm``, ``yarn``, ``pnpm`` or similar.
 This can be solved by wrapping the Angular build inside a Maven project.
 Maven's ``exec-maven-plugin`` can be used to wrap commands that would normally be executed from command prompts.
 It handles commands and arguments such that it works both for Windows and Linux.
 Here is a ``pom.xml`` snippet that illustrates this: